tronprotocol/tronwallet-adapter/docs/wallet-adapter-vue.md

 -   Type: `boolean`
 -   Default: `true`

-Whether connect to the specified wallet automatically when loading the page and selecting a wallet.
+Whether connect to the specified wallet automatically after a wallet is selected.

 #### disableAutoConnectOnLoad